internetfriendsforever/workshops.today/tutorials/ppp.md

 6. Go to the `ppp` folder on your computer
 7. Open the `index.html` file in the web browser
 8. You should see your HTML document presented in the web browser

+HTML is code used to describe a document.
+In it we use a standard set of _elements_.
+An HTML element looks like `<em>this</em>` it has an opening _tag_ and a closing _tag_.
+Content written in HTML is static – meaning the document doesn't change by itself.

 ## Writing our first program